h2oai/wave/website/docs/routing.md

 To host your app at `localhost:55555` or `www.example.com`, pass `/` to `listen()`.
 Do this if you plan to host exactly one app and nothing else.

-You can host multiple apps behind a single Q server.
+You can host multiple apps behind a single Wave server.

 :::caution
 `/foo` and `/foo/bar` are two distinct paths. `/foo/bar` is not interpreted as a sub-path of `/foo`.